bytecodealliance/javy/docs/docs-using-nodejs.md

 ## Summary
-This example shows how to use a dynamically linked Javy compiled WASM module.
+This example shows how to use a dynamically linked Javy compiled Wasm module.
 We use std in/out/error to communicate with the embedded javascript see [this blog post](https://k33g.hashnode.dev/wasi-communication-between-nodejs-and-wasm-modules-another-way-with-stdin-and-stdout) for details.

 ### Steps